swapnadeep016/FRONTEND-WEB-DEVELPMENT-UX-UI-WEB-DESIGNING-PORTFOLIO-LINKS-DONE-BY-ME/README.md

 # MY-DEVELOPMENT-PORTFOLIO-USING-REACTJS

+• Developed Front End components utilizing the JavaScript frameworks React.js and JSX, in collaboration with experienced React engineers.
 • Used react Javascript to develop frontend apps.
 • The projects will be downloaded from the link.
-• To run the projects please open terminal, type npm start and run the application.
+• To run the projects please open visual studio code, open terminal, type npm start and run the application.

 1) https://github.com/swapnadeep016/REACT_JS_PROJECT_1